 1924 Future director George Abbott and actor Clara Blandick are featured in Hatcher Hughes' hillbilly feud drama, Hell-Bent Fer Heaven, which opens at the Klaw Theatre and goes on to win the Pulitzer Prize for Drama.

 1961 Irish actor Barry Fitzgerald dies at age 73 in Dublin.
 His first appearance with the Abbey Players was in the role of Capt.
 Jack Boyle in Juno and the Paycock.
 His film career began in 1937.

 1998 Broadway's Tony Award-winning revival of A Funny Thing Happened on the Way to the Forum closes after 715 performances.
 Featured in the cast during the course of the show's run were Nathan Lane, Whoopi Goldberg, and David Alan Grier.

-2007 Vincent Sardi Jr., 91, the owner (and son of the founder) of the most famous Broadway restaurant in history, dies of complications of a urinary-tract infection in Berlin, VT.
+2007 Vincent Sardi Jr., 91, the owner (and son of the founder) of the most famous Broadway restaurant in history, dies in Berlin, Vermont.

 2014 Spider-Man Turn Off The Dark, the high-flying, multimillion dollar musical with music by Bono and The Edge, ends its Broadway run at the Foxwoods Theatre after 1,066 performances.
 The production broke Broadway records for longest preview period (182 performances) and for most expensive musical (it cost $75 million).
 Over the course of its extended preview period, original director Julie Taymor was fired, and writer Roberto Aguirre-Sacasa and director Philip Wm.
 McKinley were brought on to try to fix the show.
 Members of the production suffered numerous injuries during the run, including cast members Christopher Tierney and Daniel Curry.